 (b) The Regime of the Vienna Convention

-62 States may also append ‘interpretative declarations’ to treaties when expressing their consent to be bound (Treaties, Declarations of Interpretation).
+73 States may also append ‘interpretative declarations’ to treaties when expressing their consent to be bound (Treaties, Declarations of Interpretation).
 Such declarations are not addressed in the VCLT.
 As opposed to reservations, mere interpretative declarations are explanatory in character and set out how a State perceives its treaty obligations.
 In practice it may be difficult to draw the line between ‘mere interpretative declarations’ and ‘reservations’.
 In the event that so-called interpretative declarations aim at changing the scope of the obligation, they cease to be declarations and become reservations, as a result of which States may treat them as reservations (so-called ‘qualified interpretative reservations’) (see eg Belilos v Switzerland [ECtHR] Series A No 132).
 Interpretative declarations were a subject of Pellet’s Guide to Practice, discussed in para.
 70 above.

 7. Invalidity of Treaties